How Home Loans Work In Singapore

 What are Housing Loans in Singapore?

-Quite evident from its name, a housing loan in Singapore is the practice of borrowing a certain amount of money from either a bank or the Housing and Development Board (HDB) to help you afford a property.
-Sometimes, banks may refer to “housing loans” as “home loans” in their marketing.
-The loan products are the same.
+Evident from its name, a housing loan in Singapore is the practice of borrowing a certain amount of money from either a Financial Institution (FI) or the Housing and Development Board (HDB) to help you afford a property.

-With a housing loan in Singapore, you get the money to buy your house, but your property becomes the collateral for the loan.
-You are only granted a certain loan amount, depending on your eligibility and where you fall in the criteria.
+When applying for a housing loan, you receive the necessary funds to purchase your house, with your property serving as collateral.
+You are only granted a certain loan amount, depending on your eligibility based on factors such as income, credit history, and property value.

 Where to Apply for Housing Loan – HDB vs Financial Institution

-Singaporeans have two housing loan options to borrow from – the HDB or financial institutions that the Monetary Authority of Singapore regulates.
-To decide the type of housing loan most suitable for you, you have to research into the nitty gritty details of both options.
+Singaporeans have two housing loan options to choose from – the HDB or Financial Institutions regulated by the Monetary Authority of Singapore.
+To decide which type of housing loan is more suitable for you, here is a detailed comparison between the two.

-The repayment period for a HDB loan caps at 25 years or up until the applicant is 65 years old depending on whichever is shorter.
-However, the repayment period for financial institutions is up to 30 years.
+The repayment period for a HDB loan is capped at 25 years or up until the applicant is 65 years old, depending on whichever is shorter.
+However, the repayment period for Financial Institutions is up to 30 years.

-HDB offers 0.1% above the prevailing CPF Ordinary Account interest rate, while financial institutions usually offer varying interest packages– depending on the prevailing market rate and the eligibility of the applicant.
+HDB offers an interest of 0.1% above the prevailing CPF Ordinary Account interest rate, while financial institutions usually offer varying interest packages– depending on the prevailing market rate and the eligibility of the applicant.

-The HDB Concessionary Loan have a maximum Loan-to-Value (LTV) ratio of 85% of the property purchase price.
-The maximum LTV ratio offered by financial institutions is capped at of 75% LTV for the first loan.
+The HDB Concessionary Loan allows for a maximum Loan-to-Value (LTV) ratio of up to 85% of the property purchase price.
+In contrast, the LTV ratio offered by Financial Institutions is capped at a LTV ratio of 75% for the first loan.

 The Mortgage Servicing Ratio (MSR) for HDB housing loans is capped at 30% of your gross monthly income, while Total Debt Servicing Ratio (TDSR) is usually not applicable.
-Comparatively, the MSR for housing loans by financial institutions is capped at 30%, and the TDSR is capped at 55% of one’s gross monthly income.
+The MSR for housing loans by financial institutions is also capped at 30%, while the TDSR is capped at 55% of one’s gross monthly income.

-Considering the above comparison between the two, you can decide whichever option suits you better.
-Most people consider these differences before taking a house loan in Singapore.
+Considering the above comparison, you can choose the option that best fits your financial situation and needs.
+Most people carefully evaluate these differences to make an informed decision before taking a housing loan in Singapore.

 Interest Rates